Zak Sturge: Club career

 Born in London, Sturge started his career with the Cre8tive Football Academy, before joining Premier League side Brighton & Hove Albion in 2019.
 After three years in Brighton, he declined the offer of a contract extension, and announced his departure from the club in July 2022.

 After being linked with a host of German Bundesliga sides, as well as English sides Leeds United and Chelsea, he signed with the latter as a free agent in August 2022.
 Since signing, he has gone on to train with the first team.

+On 31 August 2023, Sturge joined League One club Peterborough United on loan until the end of the 2023–24 season.
+On 2 January 2024, he was recalled by Chelsea.

+On 3 February 2025, Sturge joined Championship side Millwall on loan until the end of the 2024–25 season.

+On 14 July 2025, Sturge rejoined Millwall on a permanent deal, signing for an undisclosed fee.
+On 4 October 2025, he scored his first goal for Millwall in a 3–0 victory over West Bromwich Albion.

 International career

 Sturge is eligible to represent both England and Guyana at international level.
 He was called up to the England national under-18 football team in late 2021, and has gone on to make six appearances.